Mystic chord: Use by Scriabin

+Matthew Bengtson writes, “...the mystic chord acts as a kind of mediator, a convenient means of transit, hovering, as in mid-air, between the whole-tone and octatonic harmonic worlds."

 Other sources suggest that Scriabin's method of pitch organization is based on ordered scales that feature scale degrees.
 Since the mystic chord is a synthetic chord, the scale from which it derives, sometimes called the "Prometheus scale", is an example of a synthetic scale.

 For example, a group of piano miniatures (Op.
 58, Op.
 59/2, Op.
 61, Op.
 63, Op.
 67/1 and Op.
 69/1) are governed by the acoustic and/or the octatonic scales.

 Contrary to many textbook descriptions of the chord, which present the sonority as a series of superposed fourths, Scriabin most often manipulated the voicings to produce a variety of melodic and harmonic intervals.
 A rare example of purely quartal spacing can be found in the Fifth Piano Sonata (mm.
 264 and 268).
 Measures 263–264 are shown below.

 Incomplete versions of the chord spaced entirely in fourths are considerably more common, for example, in Deux Morceaux, Op.
 57.

 According to George Perle, Scriabin used this chord in what he calls a pre-serial manner, producing harmonies, chords, and melodies.
 However, unlike the twelve tone technique to which Perle refers, Scriabin, like Perle, did not use his Mystic chord as an ordered set and did not worry about repeating or omitting notes or aggregate combinatoriality.